 Smart urban traffic zones

-With increasing urbanisation and growing cities, competition for the city's space is increasing, creating more complex traffic systems where vehicles and city residents need to interact with each other.
-To meet these challenges, the Smart Urban Traffic Zones project has recently been completed.
+With increasing urbanisation and the growth of cities, the competition for urban space is intensifying, leading to more complex transport systems where vehicles and city inhabitants need to interact.

-• Expanding cities' ability to utilise smart digital solutions in traffic and urban planning
+- Expanding cities' capacity to leverage smart digital solutions in traffic and urban planning

-• Getting more transport buyers and carriers to collaborate with cities
+- Encouraging more transport commissioners and operators to collaborate with cities

-• Increasing the use of enabling technology such as geofencing/controlling speed support to dynamically adapt speed and/or driving style in the city
+- Increasing the adoption of enabling technologies such as geofencing/intelligent speed assistance to dynamically adjust speed and/or driving behaviour within the city

-• The hope is that this will lead to increased road safety & security, lower noise levels & air pollution, and increased traffic and transport efficiency.
+The aspiration is that this will lead to enhanced road safety and security, reduced noise levels and air pollution, as well as improved traffic and transport efficiency.

 Smart urban traffic zones in practise: Videos from the project